How to Stop Bristow & Sutor Bailiffs?

 Are Bristow & Sutor Bailiffs Legitimate?

 Concerns about the legitimacy of Bristow & Sutor Bailiffs are natural.
 Rest assured that Bristow & Sutor Bailiffs is a regulated debt collection agency in the UK.
-They hold authorization and regulation from the Financial Conduct Authority (FCA) to collect debts on behalf of their clients.
+They hold authorisation and regulation from the Financial Conduct Authority (FCA) to collect debts on behalf of their clients.
 To confirm their legitimacy, you can verify their registration on the Certified Bailiff Register, accessible at http://certificatedbailiffs.justice.gov.uk/.

 Individuals working for Bristow & Sutor Bailiffs are certified Bailiffs, holding a certificate issued by a judge at the county court.
 This certificate grants them the authority to carry out enforcement actions, including taking control of goods and, if necessary, selling them to recover a debt.